chrispayne1/MAMIC/README.md

 <h2>How to Use this MAMIC Library</h2>

-Firstly, I recommend you work with MAMIC on Ubuntu-Studio and install the Pd-L2Ork IDE through the ppa here https://launchpad.net/~dr-graef/+archive/ubuntu/pd-l2ork.trusty
+Firstly, I recommend you work with MAMIC on Ubuntu-Studio 16.04 and install the Pd-L2Ork IDE through these terminal commands:

+TO build the MAMIC System on Ubuntu Studio 16.04

+Install Synaptic Package Manager

+sudo apt-get update
+sudo apt-get install synaptic

+Terminal

+sudo add-apt-repository ppa:dr-graef/pd-l2ork.xenial
+sudo apt-get update

+sudo add-apt-repository ppa:maarten-baert/simplescreenrecorder
+sudo apt-get update

+Install with Synaptic Package Manager

+Pd-L20rk
+VLC Player
+Simple Screen Recorder

 Next take the contents of this Git MAMICLibrary and navigate to this folder in Pd-L2Ork as a library path.

-Please then feel free start using the MAMIC abstractions.
+Please then feel free start using and changing the MAMIC abstractions.

 Please feel free to add to this project and contribute :)